 You must keep the record for 5 years after you have completed your activity — and give a copy within 14 days to the Ministry of the Environment, Conservation and Parks, if asked.

 You could still need a permit if activities will impact:

 - areas surrounding the chimney

 - natural nesting or roosting sites (e.g. trees)

-To apply for a permit, contact a local Ministry of Natural Resources office.
+To apply for a permit, contact the Ministry of the Environment, Conservation and Parks.

 Identify a species at risk

 If you are unsure about a certain species — and would like help identifying or confirming what it is — you can see photos and get more information on the Endangered Species website.